udk-berlin/rundgang-cms-kirby/README.md

 ## Custom API Endpoints

-The following custom API endpoints are provided to extend the functionality of the Kirby CMS for the annual Rundgang Frontend.
+The following custom API endpoints are provided to extend the functionality of the Kirby CMS for the annual Rundgang frontend.
 These endpoints are located in the `site/plugins/api` folder.

 ---